 How to Get Leadership Buy-in for Streamlining Your Grantee Application

 Before you present your suggestions to your leadership, have the data on your current application ready.
-This will help you identify areas that need improvement and the benefits of streamlining your application.
-Here are some questions to ask yourself:
+This helps you build a data‑backed case for updating an outdated or overly burdensome application.

-- How long does it take for your grantees to fill out your application?
+• How long does it take for your grantees to fill out your application?
 If you have a trusted group of grantees, you can ask them to estimate the time they spend on your application or provide feedback on which part of the application takes the longest.
 Or you can track the time it takes you to fill out the form, either with sample data or by trying to collect similar data from your own systems.

-- What feedback have you received from your grantees about your application process?
+• What feedback have you received from your grantees about your application process?
 Collect and review any qualitative feedback you’ve received from applicants in the past.
 Consider anonymizing the comments before you share them to minimize any unintended bias.

 You can ask your grantees for feedback through surveys, interviews, focus groups, or informal conversations.
 You can also look at the response rates, completion rates, and error rates of your application to see if there are any issues or challenges.
-Are organizations of a certain size more likely to abandon an application or submit it late, for example.
+Are organizations of a certain size more likely to abandon an application or submit it late, for example?
 That might be a sign that your form might require more time than a small staff can afford.

 Also, consider how long it’s been since you last updated your application.
 If your application has not changed in more than three years, it may not reflect your current goals, strategies, or priorities.
 It may also not align with the latest trends and best practices in philanthropy.